 If remote audits are increasing in frequency how can carriers best prepare for them, whilst upholding quality and insight?

-DA Strategy cover the key factors in making a remote audit effective and successful.
+D A Strategy covers the key factors in making a remote audit effective and successful.

 Communication is the key to a successful remote audit.
 The preparation and pre-audit process is naturally more time consuming than for traditional on-site audits: